 People & Planet is a small, social enterprise that raises funds for and promotes the work of Australian environment and social justice organisations.
 Our vision is to help create a more just and environmentally sustainable world.

-Our diary and calendar also promote the work of our partner network of 42 Australian social justice and environment organisations.
-Since being established in 2007, sales of the People & Planet Diary and Calendar have helped to raise almost $350,000 for these partner organisations.
+Our diary and calendar also promote the work of our partner network of 41 Australian social justice and environment organisations.
+Since being established in 2007, sales of the People & Planet Diary and Calendar have helped to raise over $350,000 for these partner organisations.

 People and Planet is based in Fitzroy, Victoria.

-People & Planet is deeply committed to environmental sustainability – our People & Planet Diaries and Calendars are printed on a mix of recycled and FSC-certified plantation paper, and our office operates on 100% Green Power and 100% recycled paper.
+People & Planet is deeply committed to environmental sustainability – our People & Planet diaries, calendars and gift-cards are printed on a mix of recycled and certified plantation paper, and our office operates on Green Power and 100% recycled paper.
 We only drink FairTrade tea and coffee and we get around Melbourne using bikes, feet & public transport.

 Where do the photographs come from?